aws/aws-msk-iam-auth/README.md

 library is actually used by the Kafka producer and consumer clients and not the Kafka Connect plugin itself, it should be placed in a location that is on the classpath but outside the plugin path.
 This should ensure that Kafka Connect's `PluginClassLoader` is not used to load classes for the `aws-msk-iam-auth` library.

+### Dependency mismatch
+If you are building the library from source using `gradle build` and copying it over to a Kafka client on that or another machine, there is a chance that some dependencies may not be available on the Kafka client machine.
+In that case, you could instead generate and use the uber jar that packages all the necessary runtime dependencies by running `gradle shadowJar`.

 ## Details
 This library introduces a new SASL mechanism called `AWS_MSK_IAM`.
 The `IAMLoginModule` is used to register the